Leonid Kravchuk: August coup and embrace of Ukrainian nationalism

 Kravchuk first delivered a televised address at 16:00, stressing that he neither condoned nor condemned the coup.
 That evening, he said on Soviet evening television that "what has happened was bound to happen", a statement that caused significant controversy.
 Kravchuk later renounced his evening television remarks, claiming that he had been "censored".
 Ihor Yukhnovskyi, Les Tanyuk, Oleksandr Yemets, Dmytro Pavlychko and Volodymyr Yavorivsky, leading members of the Democratic Bloc, met with Kravchuk from 18:00–20:00.
-Kravchuk refused their demands to dissolve the condemn the coup and call an emergency session of the Verkhovna Rada.
+Kravchuk refused their demands to condemn the coup and call an emergency session of the Verkhovna Rada.

 The coup attempt ended with the junta standing down on 21 August.
 Kravchuk's official biography claimed he left the CPU on 19 August, though the archives of the party show that he was present at the final meeting of the Politburo on 22 August.
 It is unclear why he was present at the Politburo's meeting.
 Following the coup's failure, the Verkhovna Rada voted to ban the party as a criminal organisation for its support of the junta.
 It is unclear what Kravchuk planned to do if the putsch succeeded; both Wilson and Motyl argue that it was impossible for Kravchuk to become completely loyal to the putschists; Wilson reasons that Kravchuk would likely wait for the junta to weaken before returning to advocating sovereignty, while Motyl describes it as "implausible to argue" that Kravchuk could have supported the junta on the basis that, at the least, it would lead to the end of the powers and prestige he had accumulated since 1990.

-Following the Act of Declaration of Independence Kravchuk was vested with presidential powers, thus becoming both de facto and de jure head of state.
+Following the Act of Declaration of Independence, Kravchuk was vested with presidential powers, thus becoming both de facto and de jure head of state.
 Later that year, on 5 December 1991, voters formally elected him president in Ukraine's first presidential election.
 Just a few days before on 1 December, the voters voted overwhelmingly to secede from the Soviet Union—a move which Kravchuk now fully supported.
 This made Kravchuk the first head of state of independent Ukraine.